Akman/ansible-role-msmtp/README.md

     If true configuration changes apply only

+    msmtp_no_log: true

+    Hide sensitive information from others who would otherwise like to be able to see the output

 At least 'default' account MUST be present

     Owner and group of msmtp config file